andrewwmclain/andrewwmclain.github.io/index.md

 <ul>
   <li>
       Prolog program to determine the properties of various types of triangles.
+Individual project.
   </li>
 </ul>